 Our approach uses artificial intelligence and edge AI devices such as Jetson Nano or Edge TPU to track people in different environments and measure adherence to social distancing guidelines.
 It can give proper notifications each time social distancing rules are violated.
 Our solution can be modified to work in real-time by processing a USB or Camera Serial Interface.
 The demo runs on a video that can be provided via the configuration file.

 You will need an Nvidia Jetson Nano or an Edge TPU device to run this tutorial.
 We are making this application available on other devices.
 Please find more details about compatible devices here.

 Neuralet is Galliot’s open-source platform for edge deep learning models on GPU, TPU, and more.
 The source code of the Smart Social Distancing application is available on our GitHub repository.
 You can find the setup guide in the project Readme.

-Clone this repository to get started with Galliot Smart Social Distancing application:
+Clone this repository to get started with the Galliot Smart Social Distancing application:

 git clone https://github.com/neuralet/neuralet.git cd neuralet/applications/smart-distancing/

 3.2.
 Object Detection Model